 Bombs, explosions, decapitations and a MILF.
 It’s obviously no ordinary rogue operation…it’s Roger Corman’s!

-Mill Creek Entertainment has released Locked and Re-Loaded, a single-disc DVD collection featuring Roger Corman’s Rogue One along with three other films: Extraction, Second in Command and Red Sands.
+Mill Creek Entertainment has released Locked and Re-Loaded, a single-disc DVD collection featuring Operation Rogue (also referred to as Roger Corman’s Operation Rogue) along with three other films: Extraction, Second in Command and Red Sands.